 Ms. Frances P. Alexander

-Ms. Paula M. Stathakis
+and Ms. Paula M. Stathakis

 Charlotte-Mecklenburg Historic Landmarks Commission

 Hugh Torance (1743-1816) emigrated to the American colonies from Ireland c.
 1763.
 1 A letter written by his minister in Five Mile Town in the Parish of Clogher and County Tyrone vouched that “Hugh Torance is an unmarried person and descended from honest and reputable parents and from infancy lived in ye bounds of the Protestant Dissenting Congregation of this place and always behaved himself orderly and supported a very fair church is certified by Thomas Boyle (?)
 D.D.”
 2 It is not known what ship brought Hugh Torance to America, or where he first landed.
 It is known that he and his brother Albert came together, and the family believes that they came as indentured servants.
 Hugh lived in Pennsylvania for several years.
 Shortly after the outbreak of the American Revolution, Hugh took an oath of allegiance to the General Assembly of Pennsylvania.
 3

 Hugh joined the revolutionary forces and fought in North Carolina in a light cavalry company, the “Partisan Chargers” led by Captain Galbraith Falls who was killed on June 20, 1780 at the Battle of Ramsour’s Mill.
 4 Records show that Hugh was a disbursing agent for Falls’ militia and probably stayed in the army until 1781.
 5

 After the war, Hugh married Captain Falls’ widow, Isabella Kerr Falls (1783-1816).
 He and Isabella and her eight children lived briefly in Rowan County where Hugh had a store.
 They had one child together, James Galbraith Torrence (1784-1847).